Archimedes Patti

 Sainteny.")
 (Note: "The man in charge of the American Mission to Hanoi was Capt.
 Archimedes Patti, whose team was greeted with the same warmth and respect that had been accorded the Deer Team earlier."
 So was Patti Captain or Major when he arrived in Hanoi in 1945?
 See Notes on Vietnam History for more extensive references and analysis on this issue.)
 Patti is known for having worked closely with Hồ Chí Minh and the Việt Minh, this before (Note: On 1945 Aug 26, Ho Chi Minh arrived in Hanoi, invited Patti for lunch, and expressed his concerns about the French and the Chinese in Tonkin.
 "Patti listened intently.
-He had met with Ho Chi Minh once before, in April 1945, in southern China, on the subject of potential OSS–Viet Minh cooperation in the struggle against Japan.") and after (Note: Ho Chi Minh became President of the Provisional Government of the Democratic Republic of Vietnam (DRV) on 1945 Aug 28 or 29, whereas Patti left Hanoi on 1945 Oct 1 "after sharing one last dinner with Ho Chi Minh".)
+He had met with Ho Chi Minh once before, in April 1945, in southern China, on the subject of potential OSS–Viet Minh cooperation in the struggle against Japan.") and after (Note: Ho Chi Minh became President of the Provisional Government of the Democratic Republic of Vietnam (DRV) on August 28, 1945, or 29, and Patti left Hanoi on October 1, 1945 "after sharing one last dinner with Ho Chi Minh.")
 Ho became President of the Provisional Government of the Democratic Republic of Vietnam in 1945.

 Early life

 Patti was born in The Bronx, New York City, on July 21, 1913, to Sicilian immigrants.
-His father worked as a tailor, his mother as a dress maker.
+His father worked as a tailor, his mother as dress maker.

 He was married to Margaret Telford.
 They had two daughters.

 Career

-The 1940 U.S. census lists Archimedes' profession as "Special Agent, U.S. War Department."
-In 1941, he joined the U.S. Army and served in Europe, where he was in contact with various anti-Axis resistance organizations including groups in North Africa, Italy, and Yugoslavia.
+The 1940 U.S. census lists Patti's profession as "Special Agent, U.S. War Department."
+In 1941, he joined the United States Army and served in Europe, where he was in contact with various anti-Axis resistance organizations including groups in North Africa, Italy, and Yugoslavia.

 He was later transferred to the Office of Strategic Services in China after he had unknowingly volunteered for the mission in January 1944 on an assignment at Anzio with OSS Director William J. Donovan.